 Desktop virtualization helps IT admins support remote workers by giving IT central control over how desktops are virtually deployed across an organization’s devices.
 Rather than manually setting up a new desktop for each user, desktop virtualization allows IT to simply deploy a ready-to-go virtual desktop to that user’s device.
 The user can interact with the operating system and applications on that desktop from any location and the employee experience will be the same as if they were working locally.
 Once the user is finished using this virtual desktop, they can log off and return that desktop image to the shared pool.

-Desktop virtualization helps IT departments get the most out of their hardware investments by consolidating most of their computing in a datacenter.
+Another one of the desktop virtualization benefits is that it helps IT departments get the most out of their hardware investments by consolidating most of their computing in a datacenter.
 Desktop virtualization then allows organizations to issue lower-cost computers and devices to end users because most of the intensive computing work takes place in the data center.
 By minimizing how much computing is needed at the endpoint devices for end users, IT departments can save money by buying less costly machines.

 Citrix offers some of the industry’s most comprehensive desktop virtualization solutions.
-With Citrix Virtual Apps and Desktops, users get secure access to all the apps and data they need, from any device and location—all while simplifying IT.
+With Citrix DaaS (formerly Citrix Virtual Apps and Desktops service), users get secure access to all the apps and data they need, from any device and location—all while simplifying IT.